swannodette/logic-tutorial/README.md

 ```

 We have now switched to a more generic name for the database of 'facts', which
 we will expand with facts about different relations.
 Relations don't have to be about a single entity.
-We can define relationship between things!
+We can define relationships between things!

 ```clj
 tut1=> (def facts